Category Archives: 1952 Films

 Buttons wears his clown costume complete with full makeup at all times.
 He is kind and mysterious.
 We learn that he “mercy killed” his dying wife and has joined the circus for protection from the police.

 A wonderful human being, he was once a Doctor and tends to anyone in the circus troupe who needs assistance.
-Later in the film, he plays a very important role after a tragic accident occurs.
+Later in the film, he plays an important role after a tragic accident.

 His heartbreaking, tender conversation with his elderly mother, whom he only sees secretly once a year for seconds as she tearfully and discreetly visits him in the audience, is painfully sad to watch and is such a sweet scene.

-The Greatest Show on Earth’s best scene by far though, which still impresses today, is the massive train wreck, close to the conclusion of the film.
+The Greatest Show on Earth’s best scene by far though, which still impresses today, is the massive train wreck, close to the conclusion.

 Made in 1952, the special effects and direction of Cecil B. DeMille are brilliant.
 The way that the train derails one night is just perfect- highly effective in its enormity, crashing into an approaching train and derailing.